UX/UI Design

 Research

-During my research I found that most users agree on this statemen:
+During my research, I found that most users agree on this statement:

 A museum of sorts.
 Pinterest proved itself to be the go-to place for inspiration, but also a calming place to relax our minds after a constant up-stream of new information on other social platforms.